TimMikeladze/graphql-crud/README.md

-# graphql-model-directive
+# graphql-crud

 **Note: this package is under active development**

-Annotate a GraphQL schema with directives to generate queries and mutations which are automatically connected to a database.
+GraphQL schema directives to generate CRUD queries, mutations and resolvers which are automatically connected to a database.

 **Supported databases:**